-Many organisations don’t have efficient procurement management processes in place.
+Many organizations don’t have efficient procurement management processes in place.
 Often, this is a result of relying on manual, paper-based processes rather than embracing digital solutions that offer automation.

 Manual procurement management plans are riddled with high processing costs, lost documents, slow approval cycles, missed discount opportunities, and uncontrolled costs.
 As a result of the chaos, supplier relationships suffer because of inefficient dispute resolutions, poor vendor management, late payments, and more.

-“Procurement management is a strategic approach to optimising organisational spend.
+“Procurement management is a strategic approach to optimizing organizational spend.
 It invoices sourcing, requisitioning, ordering, inspection, and reconciliation.
 It means acquiring your goods and services from preferred vendors, within your determined budget, either on or before the deadline.”

 Why You Should Automate Procurement Management